Leprosy in Japan: Takekichi Sugai

 Takekichi Sugai (菅井竹吉, 1871–1944) was the first chief doctor at Sotojima Hoyoen Sanatorium (1909–1923) who wrote many papers on leprosy.
-Sotojima Hoyoen was a public leprosy sanatorium present in Osaka Prefecture between 1909 and 1934.
+Sotojima Hoyoen was a public leprosy sanatorium in Osaka Prefecture and functional between 1909 and 1934.

 Koh Yasuda

-Koh Yasuda (保田耕, 1907–1943) was a Japanese ophthalmologist who became the first director of Amami Wakoen Sanatorium, a leprosy sanatorium in Amami Ōshima, Kagoshima Prefecture, Japan.
+Koh Yasuda (保田耕, 1907–1943) was a Japanese ophthalmologist who became the first director of Amami Wakoen Sanatorium in Amami Ōshima, Kagoshima Prefecture, Japan.
 He was drafted into military service and died in China in 1943.

 Taiji Nojima

-Taiji Nojima (のじま たいじ, 1896–1970) was a Japanese dermatologist at Ooshima Seishoen Sanatorium, for 41 years, (director for 36 years).
+Taiji Nojima (のじま たいじ, 1896–1970) was a Japanese dermatologist at Ooshima Seishoen Sanatorium, for 41 years and the director for 36 years.
 He attended many international leprosy congresses and visited many overseas leprosy sanatoriums.

 Hakaru Miyagawa

-Hakaru Miyagawa (宮川量 1905–1949) worked at Zensho Hospital, Tama Zenshoen Sanatorium, Nagashima Aiseien Leprosarium, Nagashima Aiseien Sanatorium, Okinawa Airakuen Leprosarium, Okinawa Airakuen Sanatorium and Hoshizuka Keiaien Leprosarium, Hoshizuka Keiaien Sanatorium and studied the history of leprosy.
+Hakaru Miyagawa (宮川量 1905–1949) worked at Zensho Hospital, Tama Zenshoen Sanatorium, Nagashima Aiseien Leprosarium, Nagashima Aiseien Sanatorium, Okinawa Airakuen Leprosarium, Okinawa Airakuen Sanatorium, Hoshizuka Keiaien Leprosarium, and Hoshizuka Keiaien Sanatorium and studied the history of leprosy.